MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 #### A.B.C.
 Allophonic variation

-The distinction between open-mid /e/ and /o/ with their close-mid counterparts /ɛ/ and /ɔ/ is neutralized in unstressed syllables.
-They are realized as \[e̞\] and \[o̞\] by default, but their quality depends on a number of factors.
+The distinction between open-mid /e/ and /o/ with their close-mid counterparts /ɛ/ and /ɔ/ is neutralized in unstressed syllables, where they are realized as \[e̞\] and \[o̞\] by default, but their quality depends on a number of factors.
 They are commonly pronounced as \[e\] and \[o\] when they are near /i/, /e/, /o/, or /u/ or when they are in open syllables.
 Conversely, they are commonly pronounced as \[ɛ\] and \[ɔ\] when they are near  /ɛ/, /a/, /ɔ/, or nasal vowels, or when they are in closed syllables, especially those with velar consonants as codas.

 #### A.B.C.
 Diphthongs

-There are two phonetic diphthongs in Exwachil: \[aɪ\] and \[ɔɪ\] (\[o̞ɪ\] when unstressed).
-However, because they only occur in open syllables, and because the phonotactics allow only up to one consonant in the coda position, they are analyzed here as phonemically being sequences of a vowel plus coda /j/.
-In accordance with this analysis, they will be romanized as ⟨ay⟩ and ⟨oy⟩/⟨òy⟩ and written in broad transcription as /aj/ and /oj/ or /ɔj/.
+There are two phonetic diphthongs in Exwachil: \[aɪ\] and \[oɪ\] (\[o̞ɪ\] when unstressed).
+However, they are never followed by coda consonants, and the phonotactics allow only up to one consonant in the coda position.
+They are therefore analyzed here as phonemically being sequences of a vowel plus coda /j/, forming closed syllables.
+In accordance with this analysis, they will be romanized as ⟨ay⟩ and ⟨oy⟩ and written in broad transcription as /aj/ and /oj/.

 ### A.B.
 Word stress

 Stress in Exwachil is not lexically phonemic, with primary stress falling on the last syllable of most words.
-Stressed and unstressed syllables have roughly the same length and volume, and the greatest difference between them is pitch.
+Exwachil is a syllable-timed language, so stressed and unstressed syllables have roughly the same length and volume, with the greatest difference between them being pitch.

 #### A.B.C.
 Exceptions to stress patterns

-The possessive suffixes on nouns and the agent agreement suffixes on verbs, which are identical in form, do not attract stress, which stays on the last syllable of the root of the word.
-In this way, stress is technically contrastive, as there are minimal pairs that differ only in primary stress placement, such as /??.??.ˈ??/, '\[wordA\]', and /??.ˈ??.??/, '\[wordB-A???\]'.
+The possessive suffixes on nouns and the agent agreement suffixes on verbs, which are identical in form, do not attract stress, which stays on the last syllable of the stem.
+In this way, stress is technically contrastive, as there are minimal pairs that differ only in primary stress placement, such as /??.??.ˈ??/, '\[wordA\]', and /??.ˈ??.??/, '\[wordB-A???\]' (?).

 ### A.B.
 Phonotactics